jvelilla/ReactWebPackEWF/Readme.md

 ```

 ### Installing Babel/loader
 We need to install the package [babel-loader](https://webpack.js.org/loaders/babel-loader/) which is a webpack loader that will help webpack to use babel transpiler.
-Loads ES2015+ code and transpiles to ES5 using Babel
+Loads ES2015+ code and transpile to ES5 using Babel

-There are different types of [loaders](https://webpack.js.org/loaders/), webpack use loaders to preprocess files.

 ```
 npm install babel-loader --save-dev
 ```

+There are different types of [loaders](https://webpack.js.org/loaders/), webpack uses loaders to preprocess files.

 ### Installing Babel/preset-react
 This package [@babel/preset-react ](https://babeljs.io/docs/en/babel-preset-react) contains presets with multiple plugins for React.
 In Babel, a [preset](https://babeljs.io/docs/en/presets/) is a set of plugins that support language features.